ToyotaInfoTech/RAMN/docs/hardware/overview.rst

 * :ref:`A CAN FD transceiver <canphy>`
 * :ref:`An expansion port <expansions>`

 ECU A additionally features a USB connection.
-The USB port is the main 5V power supply for the whole board, and is also used as a mean to reprogram all ECUs.
+The USB port is the main 5V power supply for the whole board, and is also used as a means to reprogram all ECUs.
 ECU A has 6 `GPIOs <https://en.wikipedia.org/wiki/General-purpose_input/output>`_ that are used to control:

 * The power supply of ECU B, ECU C, and ECU D